samsreither/se_project_coffeeshop/README.md

 # Triple Peaks Coffee Shop

-This is the second project of the Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the design brief.
+This is a good sample website to use for a small business like a restaurant or coffee shop.
+In this case, this page was designed for "Triple Peaks Coffee Shop" using HTML and CSS.

 ## Project features